 Advanced Life Support (ALS) courses will be supported where appropriate for specialty training.
 Trainees are asked, wherever possible to do these courses at the organisations in which they are placed, in order to take advantage of the lower ‘internal candidate’ fees.

-Refresher courses for ALS / APLS / ATLS etc. are not covered by study leave funding and should be the responsibility of the Trust to support.
+Refresher courses for ALS / APLS / ATLS etc. are not covered by study leave funding and should be the responsibility of the Trust to support if required for service.

 Guidance: PACES Courses Attendance.